 No Leave E1 and E2 blank.
 Go to F1 and F2.
+Yes Read on.

-Write at E1 and E2, as required, the amount by which the SMSF's depreciating asset declined in value during 2016-17.
+Write at E1 and E2, as required, the amount by which the SMSF's depreciating asset declined in value during 2021-22.

-If you are uncertain whether an asset is a depreciating asset or whether you can claim a deduction, see Guide to depreciating assets 2017.
+If you are uncertain whether an asset is a depreciating asset or whether you can claim a deduction, see Guide to depreciating assets 2022.

-Deductible decline in value of depreciating assets
+E1 Deductible decline in value of depreciating assets